Squaredude/rGameDealsHighlighter/README.md

 # rGameDealsHighlighter
-A simple userscript to highlight deals in old.reddit.com/r/GameDeals/new
+A simple userscript to highlight deals in old.reddit.com/r/GameDeals/new (also available for teddit).